 To the Members of Mohota Industries Limited

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of thestate of affairs of the Company as at March 31 2019 the profit and total comprehensiveincome changes in equity and its cash flows forthe year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the basis for qualifiedopinion paragraph of our report the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 312020the Loss (including other comprehensive income) changes in equity and its cash flows forthe year ended on that date.

 Basis for Qualified Opinion

 a) The Company has invested Rs.
 15.52 crores in a partnership firm.
 The financialstatements of the said partnership firm for the year ended March 312020 were notavailable; hence the impact on the profit/ (loss) and corresponding impact on the carryingamount of investment is not ascertainable.